alistairjoelquinn/sn-typescript/README.md

 };
 ```

-Our reducer action object has been typed to allow anything to be recieved as the payload, though if necessary, a union type could be used to limit the possible values we can accept
+Our reducer action object has been typed to allow anything to be recieved as the payload.
+If necessary, a union type could also be used to limit the possible values which are accepted.

 ```ts
 interface Action {